exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Generics allows the creation of general classes, that can process several types of data.
 The actual application's type is declared in the type itself.
 This is similar to configure an array to only handle one type of elements.

-Generics have been submitted as RFC since 2016, and are currently not implemented, in the forseeable future.
+Generics have been submitted as RFC since 2016, and are currently not implemented, in the foreseeable future.

-One implementation of generics is available, with transpiling : see `mrsuh/php-generics`.
+One implementation of generics is available, with transpiling : see ``mrsuh/php-generics``.

 `Documentation <https://stitcher.io/blog/generics-in-php-1>`__